-Course Number and Name: ENT 1154 Basic Applications of Industrial Safety engineering technology related fields.
+Course Number and Name: ENT 1153 Basic Applications of Industrial Safety

+Description: This course introduces the concepts of health and safety in engineering technology related fields.
 It aims to make the students safety conscious in relation to personal safety, accident prevention, and methods of compliance.